dailybruin/the-stack/_posts/2018-01-28-suspicious-activity.md

 arrests and field contacts between officers and civilians to subscribers of the UCPD Daily Log, dailypolicelog@lists.ucla.edu.
-The Daily Bruin analyzed these daily logs from July 1, 2015, to June 31, 2016 and looked at the demographics of two categories: arrests and field contacts classified as “Suspicious Activity”.
+The Daily Bruin analyzed these daily logs from July 1, 2015, to June 31, 2016 and looked at the demographics of two categories: arrests and field contacts classified as “suspicious activity”.

 UCPD Lt.
 Kevin Kilgore explained that if a community member sees someone doing something they believe is suspicious, such as loitering around a bicycle rack, they may report the person to UCPD.
 Officers will then search for the person and try to determine whether they are engaging in criminal activity.
-If not taken into custody, they will record the interaction as a “Suspicious Activity” field contact.
+If not taken into custody, they will record the interaction as a “suspicious activity” field contact.
 If officers have reasonable suspicion the person is in the process of committing a crime, they will arrest them.
 Officers also stop civilians if they themselves suspect someone is engaging in criminal activity.

-We aimed to determine how gender, race and age compare for Suspicious Activity field contacts and arrests.
-African Americans and Latinos have historically been subject to racial profiling by police while driving and walking.
+We aimed to determine how gender, race and age compare for suspicious activity field contacts and arrests.
+Blacks and Latinos have historically been subject to racial profiling by police while driving and walking.
 A 2016 Stanford [study](https://news.stanford.edu/2016/06/28/stanford-researchers-develop-new-statistical-test-shows-racial-profiling-police-traffic-stops/) found that North Carolina police stopped black and Latino motorists at higher